 - Schmuck Bait: "Don't turn around... if you look at me, you will die...
 I'm so close, Toby.
 I can touch you..."

-- Sealed Evil in a Can: There is some evil creature trapped on "point zero".
+- Sealed Evil in a Can: There is some evil creature trapped at "point zero".

-- Shout-Out: There's a lot of usage of the Doom Doors.
-Given that it involves around a gigantic demon of Hell and an archeology dig into a hostile planet going horribly wrong, it's most likely intentional.
+- There's a lot of usage of the Doom Doors.
+Given that it revolves around a gigantic demon of Hell and an archaeology dig into a hostile planet going horribly wrong, it's most likely intentional.